stephanediondev/feed/README.md

 ####Requirements

 #####Language
-* PHP 5.3 or greater
+* PHP 5.5 or greater
 * php-curl
 * php-iconv
 * php-mbstring
 * php-tidy (recommended)

 #####Database
-* MySQL 5.5.3 or greater
+* MySQL 5.5.3 or greater (utf8mb4 character set)

 #####Web server
 * Apache 2.2 or greater with mod_rewrite module enabled (and "Allowoverride All" in VirtualHost / Directory configuration to allow .htaccess file)